 We were pretty tired so we heated up some food and settled in for a night of watching ‘Lost’ and ‘Alias’.
 We’re not night clubbers, I would much rather get a good night’s rest for the next day’s activities than party all night. lol

-We bought our tickets in advance online at www.blueandgoldfleet.com .
+We bought our tickets in advance online at The Blue and Gold Fleet.
 We were warned that the tickets sold out very quickly if you stood in line to try to buy them right before boarding….so not wanting that headache, I bought it online.

 The tour was self-guided for the most part…..we got to view an introductory video then proceeded to climb the equivalent of 13 flights to the cell block area.
 At that point, they will hand you headphones if you chose the audio tour.
 It was an interesting step back into history, but I don’t plan to visit there again….creepy! lol

 Once we got back to shore, we decided to visit Pier 39, right next to Pier 41 where we boarded the ferry to Alcatraz.
 There were an array of colorful shops and restaurants there and we decided that eating lunch at Bubba Gump’s (Inspired by the Forrest Gump movie) was an absolute must!

 We decided to take a trolley to the downtown area….specifically, Market Street to do a little shopping…mostly at Ross’s.
-We were able to use the transfer that we received when we first boarded the F-Market trolley to come back to the transfer station where we caught the #47 bus (one block down from Pier 41) that took us to Van Ness Avenue and Pacific….so it was a very short walk back to the hotel to try to sleep off our shameful gorging.
+We were able to use the transfer that we received when we first boarded the F-Market trolley to come back to the transfer station where we caught the #47 bus (one block down from Pier 41).
+It took us to Van Ness Avenue and Pacific….so it was a very short walk back to the hotel to try to sleep off our shameful gorging.

 From the hotel, we walked up to Van Ness, made a left and walked about three more blocks up to Clay Street where we caught the #1 California bus that took us right across the street to the Ferry Building.

 It was a very clean, well-kept building considering the number of people who flowed in and out on a daily basis.
 We proceeded to go buy our tickets which were $6.15 per person each way, but we still had an hour to wait so we took a bench on the pier to wait for the ferry.

 We disembarked on Sausalito bay….the town was quaint…lots of souvenir shops, candy shops, quaint park, restaurants and a visitor’s center that were located on the main street.
 All of the homes were located directly behind that hub of activity.

 There was not much to do except enjoy the scenery as we walked around.
-We decided to have lunch at Winships….a nautically themed seafood restaurant.
+We decided to have lunch at Winship….a nautically themed seafood restaurant.
 My daughter ordered fish tacos and I had the Angus chuck burger with salad.

 We had dinner again at Tai Chi’s and I made sure that I visited Cole’s Hardware because they had some great (small) plants that I had been drooling over before that I definitely wanted to take home.
 I was thrilled to see that they safely fit in my carry-on luggage when we got back.